Bonky00/starting-Python/README.md

 ### 📚 **How to Use This Guide**

 This tutorial is divided into section with sequential parts, each building on the knowledge gained in the previous one. **It is highly recommended to read and follow the parts in order.**

 ### Section 0

 This section is a preamble for the rest of the guide.
 It explains what coding is, why its important, and why we are focusing on using Python as a beginner luanguage.
+[Preamble](Section 0 - Preamble/Preamble.md)

 ### Section 1